samccone/The-cost-of-transpiling-es2015-in-2016/README.md

 Malte's post got me thinking about how each of the tools available to developers have a slightly different approach when it comes to dealing with import statements and combining multiple files together.
 The following analysis aims to look at the cost across multiple tools when the goal is to deliver a single JS blob down to the user when writing vanilla non-annotated es2015.

+#### A simple test case:

 To start with Let's take a look at this simple bit of code:

 ![screen shot 2016-02-01 at 8 58 29 pm](https://cloud.githubusercontent.com/assets/883126/12740282/93547044-c926-11e5-9d0b-16f5bbc48e91.png)

-Above is some straight forward Vanilla es2015 -- To run this code in a browser however we first have to convert it to es5 using one of several options.
+Above is vanilla es2015 code -- To run this code in a browser however we first have to convert it to es5 using one of several options.
 Initially let's try babel + browserify, closure compiler, and rollup, and then compare the output.

 ---------------